 Storytelling in strategy rollout

 One of the tools that Lars Arnoldsen uses to give space to local managers is through stories and metaphors.
-At the office in Bagsværd, Denmark, he has an artist paint a picture of the metaphors to
+At the office in Bagsværd, Denmark, he has an artist paint a picture of the metaphors to visualise their strategy.

 When Lars rolls out a strategy around the world, he uses different images of aspirations to both visualise and explain the stories.
 Then, whether in Russia or Algeria, it is up to the local managers to interpret the strategy themselves to suit their context.